 Integrity is defined as “the quality of being honest and having strong moral principles; moral uprightness”.
 Words like honesty, honor, morals, righteousness, virtue, fairness, sincerity, and trustworthiness come to mind when we consider people with integrity.
 As a nation, integrity is defined as “the state of being whole and undivided”.
 In this context, the common synonyms include unity, cohesion, togetherness and solidarity.

 The recent Presidential campaign has once again revealed the dark side of humanity.
 If this is a reflection of what we can expect from our new leaders in government, then we are in trouble.
 However, we are not immune to criticism here either.
-With the elections finally over, it is time to step away from the campaign rhetoric, the social media bashing that has consumed us these past few months, and take a long look at ourselves in the mirror.
+With the elections finally over, it is time to step away from the campaign rhetoric, the social media bashing that has consumed us these past few years, and take a long, hard look at ourselves.

-Are we setting a good example of someone of integrity in terms of how we conduct ourselves, and our treatment of others?
-If not, then how can we hold others to a higher standard?
+Are we setting the right example of someone of integrity in terms of how we conduct ourselves, and our treatment of others?
+If not, then how can we in good conscience hold others to a higher standard?

 “Live so that when your children think of fairness, caring, and integrity, they think of you.” – H. Jackson Browne, Jr.